MariannBea/Movie-Studio-Analysis/README.md

 2. Raw Data is being kept [here](https://github.com/MariannBea/Movie-Studio-Analysis/tree/main/data/raw_data) within this repo.
 * You can access the data yourself by following the links below:
   * Movie data set of a selction of 5000 movies from 1916 - 2016.
 It can be obtained from [Kaggle](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset).
-  * World wide [Inflation data](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG) from the World Bank covering years 1960 to present.
+  * World wide [inflation data](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG) from the World Bank covering years 1960 to present.
   * Information about movie budget and revenue obtained using the [The Movie Database](https://www.themoviedb.org/?language=en-US) api.
 3. Notebooks are being stored here: [here](https://github.com/MariannBea/Movie-Studio-Analysis/tree/main/Notebooks)
 4. You will need to install the following packages: